wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!important]
 > **Question: What is Azure storage redundancy and it’s types?**
 > <br> To ensure that your data is durable, Azure Storage stores multiple copies of your data.
 When you set up your storage account, you select a redundancy option.
-> <br> **TIP: L means primary region/one data center.
+> <br> L means primary region/one data center.
 LRS means 3 copies.
 G means secondary region

 > <br> **1.
 Locally redundant storage
 > <br> **1.1 Locally redundant storage (LRS) – formula [Local/primary 3 copies]